Monster Hurricane Milton Makes Landfall, Walloping Coast Of Florida - UrduPoint

 Monster Hurricane Milton Makes Landfall, Walloping Coast Of Florida

-Sarasota, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) Hurricane Milton blasted ashore in Florida Wednesday night with furious winds, life-threatening rain and storm surge, as people who endured another hurricane just two weeks ago braced for a long, violent night.
+Sarasota, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) Hurricane Milton left a trail of destruction as it crashed into the Florida coast Wednesday, its furious winds sparking tornadoes and flash floods across a US state reeling from another massive storm two weeks earlier.

-The "extremely dangerous" Category 3 storm made landfall near Siesta Key, in a densely populated area on the state's western coast, the National Hurricane Center said in an 8:30 pm (0030 GMT Thursday) bulletin.

-"So the storm is here.
-It's time for every one to hunker down," Governor Ron DeSantis told a press conference just before Milton's arrival.

-Life-threatening storm surge, extreme winds and flash flooding were happening across the central Florida peninsula, the NHC said.
+Nearly three million Florida homes and businesses were without power after the weather front made landfall as a Category 3 storm near Siesta Key on the US state's western coast.

+Milton triggered tornadoes before its arrival, with unconfirmed reports of multiple fatalities after one twister struck a retirement community on Florida's east coast.

+Milton weakened to a Category 1 storm but was still registering powerful winds of up to 90 miles (150 kilometers) per hour on Thursday morning, according to the National Hurricane Center.

+"Very heavy rains and damaging winds continue across much of central Florida.
+Flash flood emergencies remain in effect," the NHC warned.

-Tidal surges are expected to inundate western Florida's heavily populated and low-lying Gulf Coast amid fears of widespread chaos and possible fatalities.
+Tidal surges were expected to inundate western Florida's heavily populated and low-lying Gulf Coast.

+8 million households and businesses had lost power in the state by late Wednesday, according to tracker poweroutage.us.

-Milton is later expected to rip through inland areas to the Atlantic Ocean, with tourist hub Orlando -- home to Walt Disney World -- in its path.
+Milton is expected to tear inland, with tourist hub Orlando -- home to Disney World, which has closed for the storm -- in its path.

-As it hit land Milton was packing sustained winds moving at 120 miles (205 kilometers) per hour, with potential for as much as 13 feet (four meters) of storm surge, the NHC said.
+Scientists say extreme rainfall and destructive storms are occurring with greater severity and frequency as temperatures rise due to climate change.
+As warmer ocean surfaces release more water vapor, they provide more energy for storms as they form.

 On a wooden board fixed against a window of an old red brick building, someone wrote: "Be kind Milton."